bcgov/digital-trust-toolkit/README.md

 Currently the Digital Wallet service is under active development on a Pilot project looking at a use case in Mining.

 ## Requirements
+The [Wiki](https://github.com/bcgov/bc-vcpedia/wiki) contains detailed instructions on what to include and how to submit for review.

 The following minimum requirements must be met in order for your request to be approved:
 - TBD